-Primary school places - how to appeal
+Secondary school places - how to appeal

 If your first choice cannot be met, usually because there are other pupils living closer to the school than you or meeting the admissions criteria more closely than your family, the local authority allocates your child a place at an alternative school - in the order of your preferences.

-But in a small number of cases this may be at a school that was not among your preferences.
+But in a small number of cases this may be a school which was not among your preferences.

 Nevertheless, it is well worth going to see the school you have been offered and discussing any concerns you may have with the head teacher.